top of page

 DANCE INTERNATIONAL MAGAZINE!

 Before devoting myself to a writing career, I danced.
-Mostly on the fringes of the dance and theatre world, and not as a member of the corps de ballet... everything from ballroom floorshows to avant garde movement theatre, from musical Shakespeare to improv—I once taught an improv company how to briefly perform every style of dance we could think of in the most authentically funny way possible.
-I earned my Variety Artist industry card as the lead role in a pantomime (a dancing elf in pointe shoes).
-And because my pre-dance body was born knock-kneed and pigeon-toed (ballet was prescribed as a remedy), I was plagued by injuries and didn't last long professionally—I still carry many of those injuries.
-I did teach though, A LOT: ballet, floor barre, ballroom, Latin, jazz, movement for actors... and choreographed quite a bit, mostly musical theater.
+From ballet to ballroom to avant garde movement theatre, from musical Shakespeare to improv—I once taught an improv company how to perform a snapshot of every dance style we could think of in the most authentically funny way possible.
+I earned my Variety Artist industry card as the lead role in a pantomime (a dancing elf en pointe).
+But my pre-dance body was born knock-kneed and pigeon-toed (ballet was prescribed as a remedy), so I was plagued with injury and my professional career was short lived.
+I did teach a lot: ballet, floor barre, ballroom, Latin, jazz, modern, movement for actors... and choreographed quite a bit, mostly for musical theater.

-While the narrative and its details are drawn from or inspired by my dance experience, primarily back in the nineties, most of the story is spun from imagination, as is my dancer-protagonist.
-(However, many of the injuries are my own.)
+While the narrative of Disassembling A Dancer and its dance-world details are drawn from or inspired by my own dance experience (primarily back in the nineties), most of the story is spun from imagination, as is my dancer-protagonist.
+However, many of the injuries are my own.